 Generation Y is the first generation deeply involved in digital technology.
 First, smartphones and the Internet have surrounded them since childhood and became an integral part of their lives.

-One study showed that 53% of Millennials admitted that they would give up their sense of smell instead of modern technology.
 More than 80% said they sleep with their smartphones.
 Quite impressive, isn’t it?
-A high degree of dependence on mobile devices characterizes Millennials, and it’s a call to action for brands.
+A high degree of dependence on mobile devices characterizes Generation Y video content behavior, and it’s a call to action for brands.
 If you want to promote your product, go digital.

 With the rise of smartphones, thealso rose in prominence.
 Almost all Millennials now say they use the Internet, and 19% are smartphone-only internet users.
 At the same time, only 85% of Boomers use the Internet, compared with just 62% of Silents.